barkermn01/Ingress-iOS-Intel/README.md

-IITC-iOS
+Ingress iOS Intel
 ========

-Ingress Intel Total Conversion for iOS
+Client designed to be a native intel viewer for Ingress